rrsmitto/FloatingPointALU/README.md

 5. Align the mantissas so that addition can be performed.

-6. Add the mantissas, got to a normalization state based on the EOP.
+6. Add the mantissas, go to a normalization state based on the EOP.

 7. Nomalization if the EOP was addition.